ahijevyc/machine-learning/README.md

 f01-f48 for a long time.
 That made sense for HRRR, but NSC only went to fhr=36.
 Moreover, if you want to train with storm mode, the range is f12-f35.

-Filter the training set, eliminating forecast hours not in the requested list of forecast hours (args.fhr).
+Trim the training set by eliminating forecast hours not in the requested list of forecast hours (args.fhr).
-<i>Note, testing scripts only check the fhr list to ensure the correct model is used for testing; testing data are not filtered.</i>
+<i>Note, testing scripts only check the requested fhr list to ensure the correct model is used for testing; testing data are not trimmed based on forecast hour.</i>
-In other words you may test data from any forecast hour, even if the model was not trained with it.
+In other words you may test data from forecast hours 1-11 even if the model was only trained with 12-35.

 #### Dec 2021